 If you can afford to buy a home and raise a family within The Loop, West University Place, locally known as “West U”, is one of the best neighborhoods in Houston to do so.
 Located next to Rice University and only 15 minutes from downtown Houston, West U’s community is filled with young social families, great schools and the best kept lawns within The Loop where the average home is valued at over $700,000.
 West U residents also enjoy the nearby Texas Medical Center (which is the largest in the nation), Hermann Park, and Houston’s 12-block Museum District.

-Whether it be renting a hip condo in West U or Montrose inside of The Loop or settling into one of the master-planned communities in The Woodlands or Katy, the cost of living in Houston can suit all life stages and budgets.
-Continue researching which area in or around Houston is best for you and move to Houston, TX today!
+Whether it be renting a hip condo in West U or Montrose, staying inside of The Loop, or settling into one of the master-planned communities in The Woodlands or Katy, the cost of living in Houston can suit all life stages and budgets.
+Continue researching and getting data on which area in or around Houston are among the best places to live in Houston, TX today!